Full Moon In Taurus Ritual

 Drawing inspiration from the feminine divine, Devadasi & the soul memory of the temple dancer rites.

 Honoring the lineages that create the rooted structure of these practices of many ancestors who have come before.
 Movement and dance are inherent qualities, not only to humans but to all of nature and the cosmos.
 From the creation of the universe to the first heartbeat of the fetus in the womb, rhythm and dance have always existed.
-For tens of thousands of years, humans have used dance as an integral part of ritual, prayer, and reaching other states of consciousness, for the purpose of healing, and facilitating contact with the Divine.
+For tens of thousands of years, humans have used dance as an integral part of ritual, prayer, and reaching other states of consciousness, for healing, and facilitating contact with the Divine.
 It is believed that the soul of a people is woven into the steps of their dances.

-The Origins of “Belly Dance” is extremely old and traces of it can be found up to 6,000 years ago, based in pre-Christian pagan societies who worshipped nature & feminine divine.
+The Origins of “Belly Dance” is extremely old and traces of it can be found up to 6,000 years ago, based in pre-Christian pagan societies who worshipped nature & the feminine divine.
 This dance was women’s fertility magic & helped in childbirth.
 The origin of the name ‘belly dance’ comes from the French Danse du ventre, which translates as “dance of the stomach”.

 Her-Story